PrasadiLanka/Playwright-Self-Project/README.md

 # Playwright-Self-Project
-All off self learned include in this.
+All of self learned include in this.